louislam/jcenter-dependencies-rescue/README.md

 The official guide taught you to migrate to Maven Central, but not all dependencies are available there.

-Luckily, I found Aliyun has a mirror of JCenter, which is still available, so I wrote this script to backup my JCenter dependencies to a local directory.
+Luckily, I found Aliyun has a mirror of JCenter, which is still available, so I wrote this program to backup my JCenter dependencies to a local directory.

 > [!CAUTION]
 > Aliyun could possibly shut down their JCenter mirror at any time, so you should backup your dependencies as soon as possible.